asyncapi/extensions-catalog/extensions/twitter/README.md

 This document defines how to describe twitter extension on AsyncAPI.

 ## Twitter Object
-The twitter object must contains  :
+The `twitter` object must contain:

 Field Name | Type | Description
 ---|:---:|---